yehuitang/Pruning/README.md

 ## GAN-pruning
-Code for our ICCV 2019 paper, [Co-Evolutionary Compression for unpaired image Translation](https://arxiv.org/abs/1907.10804), which proposes a co-evolutionary approach for reducing memory usage and FLOPs of generators on image-to-image transfer task simultaneously while maintains their performances.
+A Pytorch implementation for our ICCV 2019 paper, [Co-Evolutionary Compression for unpaired image Translation](https://arxiv.org/abs/1907.10804), which proposes a co-evolutionary approach for reducing memory usage and FLOPs of generators on image-to-image transfer task simultaneously while maintains their performances.

 <p align="center">
 <img src="GAN-Pruning/fig/framework.PNG" width="600">